wrsloan/brazil-gas-prices/README.md

 ## R Markdown (Shiny) Document
 See bgp_analysis.Rmd for a detailed examination of Brazil's historical fuel price dynamics.

 First, I construct an interactive exploratory data analysis highlighting region- and state-specific price discrepancies using R Shiny.
 Following this, I model fuel prices using a bootstrapped linear regression in addition to a generalized linear model with maximum penalized likelihood (via glmnet package).
+I find ethanol prices fluctuate most significantly, being heavily affected by domestic supply shortages and multiple shocks to demand.
+With ethanol serving as a substitute to gasoline in Brazil's fuel industry, it's price is subject to demand shocks of both fuels.

 Note bgp_analysis.Rmd may take a few minutes to run.

 ### Primary Dataset
 brazil_gas_prices.tsv is the primary dataset used, and is provided by The National Agency of Petroleum, Natural Gas, and Bio Fuels (ANP).

 ### Price Modeling: Secondary Datasets
 brent_prices.csv and wti_prices.csv are international oil prices, and were gathered from FRED.